Joy Springer

-Joy C. Springer is an American politician serving as a member of the Arkansas House of Representatives from the 34th district.
+Joy C. Springer is an American politician currently serving as a member of the Arkansas House of Representatives from the 34th district.
 A Democrat, she won a special election to succeed John W. Walker and assumed office in March 2020.

 Early life and education

 Springer was born in Ouachita County, Arkansas.
 She earned a Bachelor of Science degree in business administration from Henderson State University, followed by a Bachelor of Science in elementary education and a Master of Education from the University of Arkansas at Little Rock.

 Career

 Springer is an office manager and paralegal.
 She was first elected to the Arkansas House of Representatives in a March 4, 2020 special election, succeeding John W. Walker, who died in office.
 She is a life member of the NAACP.

 Personal life

 Springer is a member of the African Methodist Episcopal Church.